 In many cases, pharmacies can offer a better alternative for patients seeking vaccinations in terms of both cost and time.
 It is important to maintain relationships with physicians in your own community to ensure your pharmacy is the one they refer patients to.

 Although they serve a very diverse community, Yost Pharmacy heavily provides for retirement communities, especially with off-site vaccination clinics.
 These events are beneficial for both patients and nursing staff.
 Sarah notes, “it kind of gives the nurses at the facilities opportunities to ask questions about products and services that they may either recommend to their patients or … whatever it may be to make their job easier.”
 These off-site flu clinics are also great ways to meet patients who end up transferring to your pharmacy.

 Ready to get started for yourself?
 “Your first step is to make sure you’ve got the staff who have the appropriate qualifications to administer,” Sarah states.
-The next step is “making sure that you have the appropriate protocols in place for the vaccines you want to be able to provide and kind of deciding what that path is.”
+The next step is “making sure that you have the appropriate protocols and certifications in place for the vaccines you want to be able to provide and kind of deciding what that path is.”
 Yost Pharmacy relies on Cardinal for their resource for physician protocols.
 Reach out to your own wholesaler or supporting providers for similar resources.

 Sarah further explains that the protocols will outline what types of supplies and staff you need in order to begin administering.
 Finally, leveraging physician relationships is important so that your pharmacy has someone to sign off on those protocols.

 Although it is easy to get overwhelmed with opportunity, Sarah explains that there is a benefit to starting with only flu or only in-house.
 “I think that my biggest piece of advice would be don’t hesitate to engage in it on a small scale to begin with.”
 She urges, “Take it slow and get comfortable with the program.
 Because once you’re comfortable, it’ll be much easier to grow it.”